pallets-eco/flask-security-3.0/docs/two_factor_configurations.rst

-Two Factor Configurations
+Two-factor Configurations
 =========================

-Two factor authentication provides a second layer of security to any type of login, requiring extra information or a secondary device to log in, in addition to ones login credentials.
+Two-factor authentication provides a second layer of security to any type of login, requiring extra information or a secondary device to log in, in addition to ones login credentials.
 The added feature includes the ability to add a secondary authentication method using either via email, sms message, or Google Authenticator.

-The following code sample illustrates how to get started as quickly as possible using SQLAlchemy and two factor feature:
+The following code sample illustrates how to get started as quickly as possible using SQLAlchemy and two-factor feature:

 -  `Basic SQLAlchemy Application <#basic-sqlalchemy-application>`_